By Griffin Moores

 “At the end of that experience if just one person can come up to me to say, ‘I was on the verge of giving up on school,’ or, ‘I was on the verge of just throwing in the towel, and after hearing you speak, I know there is still hope,’ it just means the world to me.”

 And Joshalynn knew her story wasn’t over either.
-Looking for a way to keep moving forward she came to the College of Business in 2015 to pursue an MBA.
+Looking for a way to keep moving forward she came to Colorado State University's College of Business in 2015 to pursue an MBA.

 “It’s never too late to change your life, or further your education, and I think CSU’s online business program is the perfect example of letting people have that flexibility to gain that education while working and having their families.”